 Your Entire Screen — Shares your entire desktop screen.

-Now, click Share, and your screen will be added to your stream as if it were a new speaker.
+Now, click Share, and your screen will be added to your stream as if it were a new speaker (this doesn't count against the studio's 10-speaker limit).
 Use the layout buttons under the screen to change how the screen appears alongside you and your speakers.

-This lets you show a video larger than the 150MB size limit for the Video Clips feature and use the Background music feature to add a backing track to your stream.
+This lets you show a video larger and longer than the 2GB/1 hour size limit for the Video Clips feature and use the Background music feature to add a backing track to your stream.